Welcome to IT-SCM

 Major in Information Technology or Supply Chain Management: The Time is Right

 Businesses seek to employ people with an understanding of key business drivers, business processes and project management with both communication and team skills—along with the specific skill sets you will learn in our majors.
-Differentiate yourself and become more marketable by combining core business skills with program options.
+Differentiate yourself and become more marketable by combining core business skills with our program options.

 Explore Exciting Career Options in our fields